 In many cases, Eduction is able to locate entities that are ambiguous, such as a postal code which is simply a five-digit number.
 In some situations it is desirable to match as many entities as possible ("high recall") and in others only entities with a high likelihood of being a useful match ("high precision").
-So that you can filter the results produced by Eduction, each match is given a 'score' value.
+Each match is given a score value so that you can filter the results.

-As described in Entity Context, matches located by an entity that requires context are assigned higher scores than matches located by the corresponding entity without context.
+As described in Entity Context, on the previous page, matches located by an entity that requires context are assigned higher scores than matches located by the corresponding entity without context.
 Most matches extracted without context have a score of 0.4.
-For example, a context-free date ("January 18, 1998") might be returned by the Date Of Birth entity with a score of 0.4.
+For example, a context-free date ("January 18, 1998") might be returned by a Date Of Birth entity with a score of 0.4.
 But with context to suggest that it is indeed a date of birth ("DOB: January 18, 1998"), the score should be above 0.5.

-The PII post-processing script (see Configure Post Processing, on the previous page) includes a step to validate matches (some ID numbers can be validated by calculating a checksum).
+The PHI post-processing script (see Configure Post Processing, on page 11) includes a step to validate matches (for example, it can validate some ID numbers by calculating a checksum).
 The script increases the score of matches that have valid checksums, because this is an indication that the match is more likely to be genuine.
 Any match that has an invalid checksum is immediately discarded because it cannot be genuine.